netgen/summercamp-2015/README.md

 With these versions you can use Virtualbox 4.x or 5.x

+You will also need to have hardware virtualization option activated in bios, if you have one.

 ## Workshop Virtual Machine Setup

 The local development is meant to be used in a vagrant provisioned box.